judif/mtls-nginx-nodejs-example/README.md

 ## Usage

-Before starting the application notice the comments below and adjust the code if necessary.
+When starting the application notice the comments below and adjust the code if necessary.

 ### Prerequisites

 Make sure `docker` and `docker-compose` are up and running.

-Ports `3000`, `80` and `443` are not in use already.
+Also be aware that ports `3000`, `80` and `443` are not occupied already.
 In case the ports are used by another application, adapt the configuration in [./docker-compose.yml](https://github.com/judif/mtls-basic/blob/main/docker-compose.yml), [./nginx-server/proxy.conf](https://github.com/judif/mtls-basic/blob/main/nginx-server/proxy.conf#L2) and [./node-server/server.js](https://github.com/judif/mtls-basic/blob/main/nginx-server/proxy.conf#L2).

 If there has been chosen a certificates directory different to the default path `./certs`, please adjust the path inside `./docker-compose.yml`.

 ```dockerfile
 ...
     volumes: